readium/readium-lcp-client/README.md

 All the methods with `Create` prefix implement the Factory Method pattern.
 The client of such methods takes ownership of the returned pointer.
 Other methods just use pointers owned by the `ILcpService` instance.

 ### Error Handling Strategy
 The library returns the `Status` object to notify the client about LCP-specific errors.
-In other cases, when some error occurs inside of the library, STL exceptions may be thrown.
+In other cases, when some error occurs inside of the library, STL exceptions can be thrown.

 ## Attributions